Taibur-Rahaman/trash/ex-Jn.md

 ### 9.1 Recommendations

-From the analysis above, a practical set of steps—not necessarily new ideas, but ones that match Bangladesh’s current problems—would include the following.
+Several steps follow from the analysis above.

-**Targeting:** Build and use one updated household database (linked to NID where possible) and verify lists at union level with community input, so inclusion and exclusion errors fall.
-Political interference in beneficiary selection should be treated as a governance issue, not only a technical one.
+**Targeting.** A single updated household register, linked to national ID where possible, with union-level checking by community members, could reduce wrong inclusions and exclusions.
+Political pressure on lists should be handled as a governance problem, not only a technical one.

-**Benefit levels:** Old-age and other cash allowances should be reviewed regularly against food and essential goods prices; otherwise a Tk 50–100 increase is quickly eaten up by inflation, as many recipients have pointed out in media reports.
+**Benefit levels.** Allowances for the elderly and other groups need periodic adjustment against food and essential goods; otherwise increases of Tk 50–100 disappear within a year of inflation.

-**Transparency:** Ministries and local offices could publish simple quarterly tables—budget released, number of beneficiaries, payment dates—online or on notice boards.
-That would not end corruption by itself, but it would make delays and gaps harder to hide.
+**Transparency.** Simple quarterly statements—money released, names paid, dates—posted online or on union notice boards would not stop corruption alone but would make delays harder to ignore.

-**Monitoring:** Universities, BBS, or independent teams could sample villages after major programme changes and report whether school attendance, food security, or poverty indicators moved.
-Linking some funding to verified outcomes might work better than adding more schemes with the same delivery system.
+**Monitoring.** BBS, universities, or outside researchers could revisit sample villages after programme changes and report whether enrolment, food security, or poverty indicators moved.
+Tying part of funding to verified results may work better than launching more schemes with the same delivery channels.

-**Jobs and skills:** Expand vocational training in growth sectors (garments, logistics, light engineering, climate-resilient farming) and tie stipends to completion, not only enrolment.
-Without earning opportunities, safety nets become a permanent patch.
+**Jobs and skills.** Technical training linked to garments, logistics, light engineering, and climate-resilient farming, with stipends tied to completion, would address the root problem that transfers alone cannot solve.

-**Rural economy:** Irrigation, extension services, and market roads still deserve priority because a large share of the poor depend on agriculture and non-farm rural jobs.
+**Rural economy.** Irrigation, extension services, and rural roads still matter because so many poor households depend on farm and non-farm village work.

-**Growth pattern:** Policy should favour sectors that employ many workers at decent wages, not only capital-intensive projects that raise average income while the Gini stays at 0.50.
+**Growth pattern.** Policy should favour sectors that hire many workers at liveable wages, not only projects that raise average GDP while the Gini stays near 0.50.

 ### 9.2 Conclusion

-To sum up, Bangladesh’s story over the last fifteen years is not a simple success or failure.
-Between 2010 and 2022 the poverty bar in our chart fell from 31.5% to 18.7%, which is real progress.
-Remittances, garment exports, and better harvests in many years all played a part.
-But the same chart turns upward again for 2025, and the slide on “current poverty” puts the rate even higher (around 27.9%), with extreme poverty nearly doubling compared with 2022.
-At the same time the Gini line rises steadily to 0.50, and the bottom 10%’s share of income is only about 1.31%—less than half what it was in 1990–91.
+Bangladesh’s record since 2010 is mixed.
+Poverty in our bar chart fell from 31.5% to 18.7% by 2022—genuine progress, helped by remittances, garment exports, and good harvests in many years.
+The same chart turns up again for 2025; the current-poverty slide puts the rate near 27.9%, with extreme poverty almost double the 2022 level.
+The Gini line reaches 0.50, and the bottom tenth’s income share is only about 1.31%, far below the 2.58% seen in 1990–91.

-Social safety nets clearly help in crises: food after floods, cash for the elderly, stipends that keep some children in school.
-The budget figures we reported (over BDT 1 lakh crore) show that the state is spending serious money.
-Yet the programmes cannot fix inequality or chronic poverty on their own when jobs are scarce, prices are high, and delivery is uneven.
+Safety nets still matter: rice after floods, cash for the old, stipends that keep some children in class.
+The budget allocation we cited—over BDT one lakh crore—shows real fiscal effort.
+Yet when jobs are scarce, prices high, and delivery uneven, transfers cannot by themselves fix inequality or long-term poverty.

-What is needed, in my view, is a combination: fairer and better-administered transfers, plus growth that reaches informal workers and rural households—not only headline GDP.
-If that balance is missing, the next Household Income and Expenditure Survey will probably show again what our graphs already hint at: averages improving while life at the bottom of the distribution stays hard, or gets harder.
+What is required is both: fairer administration of protection programmes and growth that reaches informal workers and rural families, not only headline GDP.
+Without that balance, the next HIES round will likely repeat what our graphs already suggest—averages that look better than life at the bottom of the distribution.

 ---